 - a.
-March 15-Dean meets with APT Chair and faculty to discuss upcoming review. - b.
-September 15-Periodic career review binders due from faculty to the Dean's Office - c.
+March 15-Dean meets with the chair of APT Committee and faculty member to discuss upcoming review. - b.
+September 15-Periodic career review binders due from faculty member to the Dean's Office. - c.
 November 1-APT Committee issues report to Dean (copy to faculty member). - d.
 November 15-Dean makes the final decision and notifies the faculty member by letter. - i.
 If unsatisfactory, the Dean meets with the faculty member to prepare a career development plan within 30 days.